F-16

 In addition to LANTIRN, other external differences of the F-16CG/DG include the unique holographic HUD and the relocated landing lights on the nose gear door.
 The landing lights were originally on the main gear, but the LANTIRN pods blocked the lights from shining ahead of the aircraft.

-Like the Block 30, the Block 40 aircraft are powered by the F110-GE-100 and all have the wide-mouth intake, while the Block 42 is powered by the F100-PW-220 (just as were the Block 25/32) and retains the original small-mouth intake.
+Like the Block 30, the Block 40 aircraft are powered by the F110-GE-100 and all have the wide-mouth intake.
+The Block 42 aircraft are powered by the F100-PW-220 (just as were the Block 25/32) and retains the original small-mouth intake.

 Another significant difference between this block and previous F-16s is the landing gear.
 Block 40/42 had an increase in payload and take-off weight thanks to heavier duty landing gear that was an outcome of the Israeli experience with the aircraft.
 To accommodate the larger main wheels, the main gear doors have distinctive bulges in them.
 These landing gear and gear door enhancements were also applied to Block 50/52/60/62 Vipers as well.